paranext/paranext-core/README.md

   - Replace the description with your own description
   - Update ownership information and other relevant fields as desired

+- In `assets/displayData.json`:

+  - If your extension has an icon, update the `icon` value to point towards the icon file (for example: `assets/icon.svg`)
+  - Update the `en` entry of `localizedDisplayInfo` so that:

+    - `displayName` contains a human-readable name for your extension (i.e. `Your Extension Name`).
+    - `shortSummary` contains a short, few sentence summary of what your extension does.
+    - `description` points to a Markdown (`.md`) file containing the full description of your extension (similar to what you would put in a `README`).

+  - If your extension supports multiple languages, add another entry to `localizedDisplayInfo` by copying and pasting the `en` entry, changing `en` to the [BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag) of the language you want to support, and translating the `displayName`, `shortSummary`, and `description` fields appropriately.
+We recommend naming your description files `description-<language tag>.md`.

 - In `LICENSE`:

   - Adjust as desired (feel free to choose a different license)